mfroeling/QMRITools/paper/paper.md

 The toolbox includes some [demo data](https://github.com/mfroeling/QMRITools/releases/download/2.0/DemoAndTest.zip) that is used in the demo file ``demo.nb``.
 In this notebook, most of the functionality of the toolbox is demonstrated.
 A full list of functions and packages can be found in the [file](https://github.com/mfroeling/QMRITools/blob/master/QMRITools/All-Functions.nb) ``All-Functions.nb`` (also availible as [pdf](https://github.com/mfroeling/QMRITools/releases/download/2.0/All-Functions.pdf)).
 For all functions and toolboxes, help files and guides are available and the documentation is built using workbench making it available in the Wolfram documentation.

 The toolbox contains some basic functionality such as DICOM and Nifti import, and 2D, 3D and 4D data visualization.
-The advanced features comprise data registration [@Klein2010; @Shamonin2013], noise suppression [@Aja-Fernandez2008; @Veraart2015], diffusion drift correction [@Vos2014], gradient direction optimization [@Froeling2016], simulation framework [@Froeling2013], EPG based T2 fitting [@Marty2016; @Weigel2015] and iterative decomposition of water and fat with echo asymmetry and least-squares estimation (IDEAL) Dixon reconstruction [@Reeder2005; @Herraez2002].
+The advanced features comprise data registration [@Klein2010; @Shamonin2013], noise suppression [@Aja-Fernandez2008; @Veraart2015], diffusion drift correction [@Vos2014], gradient direction optimization [@Froeling2016], simulation framework [@Froeling2013], extended phase graph (EPG) based T2 fitting [@Marty2016; @Weigel2015] and iterative decomposition of water and fat with echo asymmetry and least-squares estimation (IDEAL) Dixon reconstruction [@Reeder2005; @Herraez2002].
 The current functional toolboxes with a short description are listed below.

 # Toolboxes